ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 sudo systemctl restart ipf-appliance
 ```

-### Enable Manual Links / Transparent firewall
+### Enable Manual Links / Transparent Firewall

 This feature flag enable manual link configuration option in both global and snapshot settings.
-For more information about feature, see the [7.3 Release Notes](../../releases/release_notes/7.3.md#initial-transparent-firewall-setup-behind-feature-flag).
+For more information about feature, see the [7.3 Release Notes](../../releases/release_notes/7.3.md#initial-transparent-firewall-support-behind-feature-flag).

 Since `7.3.0`, the manual link support can be enabled by adding the following line to the `global` environment file `/etc/default/ipf-appliance-local`: